taw00/joplin-rpm/README.md

-# Joplin - an opensouce and secure notebook for Fedora Linux
+# Joplin - a secure, opensource note taking and organizing application for Fedora Linux

 Joplin is a powerful desktop and mobile application for writing and organizing [markdown-formatted](https://en.wikipedia.org/wiki/Markdown) documents and then storing them, fully end-to-end encrypted, on the local filesystem as well as syncing to the cloud, thus allowing your multiple devices to maintain the same set of documents.
+Joplin can handle a large number of notes organised into notebooks.
+The notes are searchable, can be copied, tagged and modified either from the applications directly or from your own favorite text editor.

 You can read more about what Joplin is [here](https://joplin.cozic.net) and [here](https://github.com/laurent22/joplin).